AdamKoziorz/mealer/README.md

 - **Frontend**: React, TypeScript, Tailwind, Vite
 - **Backend**: Express, PostgreSQL, Prisma
 - **Authentication**: Passport.js
 - **Testing**: Playwright

 ## Contributing

-This is currently a solo project, but contributions will be welcomed once an MVP has been released.
+This is a solo project at the moment, but please feel free to make a Discussion post if you want to give some input!

 ## License